 With income-sensitive repayment, your lender or loan servicer determines how much you’ll pay each month.
 The formula used to figure out the payment depends on your lender or servicer, so find out about your options.

-Your income-sensitive payments can last up to 10 years but may change in years when your income does—you certify what you’re earning each year.
+Your income-sensitive payments can last up to 10 years but may change in years when your income does.
+You have to certify what you’re earning each year.

 The program is designed so that your loan will be repaid in full within 15 years, so you could potentially see higher monthly payments toward the end of the program.